fhiso/legacy-format/dates.md

   Republican and Hebrew calendars.

 * **ELF: Data Model**.
-This standard defines a data model based on the lineage-linked GEDCOM form, reformulated in terms of the serialisation model described in this document.
-It is not a major update to the GEDCOM data model, but rather a basis for future extension.
+This standard defines a data model based on the lineage-linked GEDCOM form, reformulated to be usable with the ELF serialisation model and schemas.
+It is not a major update to the GEDCOM data model, but rather a basis for future extension and revision.

-{.ednote}  At the time this draft was published, neither [ELF Data Model] nor [ELF Serialisation] were yet at the stage of having a first public draft available, however FHISO's Technical Standing Committee (TSC) are working on them and hope to have first drafts available soon.
+{.ednote}  At the time this draft was published, none of the other documents are yet at the stage of having a first public draft available, however FHISO's Technical Standing Committee (TSC) are working on them and hope to have first drafts available soon.

 An explanation of the conventions used in this standard can be found in {§conventions}, and the general concepts associated with time, calendars